But what has Bigfoot’s Hispanic cousin got to do with the death of live chat software?

 But what about bots?

 True, the chatbot explosion has caused (reasonable) concern about the death of live chat.
-By 2020, over 80% of businesses will have some form of chatbot automation implemented, and 96% of businesses believe chatbots are here to stay.
+Over 80% of businesses now have some form of chatbot automation implemented, and 96% of businesses believe chatbots are here to stay.

 Live on, live chat